-\For existing ADUs seeking rehab, points will be awarded for 1 and 2 based on whether or not the use may be continued as-is with proposed renovations or is non-conforming.

-\\Site Visits will be conducted by the Program Selection Committee to confirm host property's conditions.

-B. Level of Need - Occupancy & Affordability: Priority for award will take into consideration the housing of vulnerable populations, providing an affordable housing unit, or the ability of the owners to finance the construction of an ADU independently (up to 30 points).

-- i) Owner-Applicant has a familial need for the ADU to host person(s) over the age of 65; a disabled person; or a veteran relative (10 points). - ii) ADU's intended rent is considered affordable according to HUD Fair Market Rent Maximum Rent Limits for the Buffalo Niagara Metropolitan Statistical Area (10 points). - iii) Owner-Applicant household is considered Low-to-Moderate Income (under 80% Area Median Income) and can demonstrate through financial information submitted the rental income from the ADU will reduce their housing cost burden (10 points).
+- a.
+Owner-applicants who can demonstrate enough savings or will qualify for private financing tools to meet the projects gap including low debt-to-income, high equity, etc. - C. Level of Need Occupancy & Affordability: Priority for award will take into consideration the housing of vulnerable populations or providing an affordable housing unit. - i) Owner-Applicant has a familial need for the ADU to host person(s) over the age of 65; a disabled person; or a veteran relative. - ii) ADU's intended rent is considered affordable according to HUD Fair Market Rent Maximum Rent Limits for the Buffalo Niagara Metropolitan Statistical Area. - iii) Owner-Applicant household is considered Low-to-Moderate Income (under 80% Area Median Income) and can demonstrate through financial information submitted the rental income from the ADU will reduce their housing cost burden. - D. Proximity to Public Transportation: Priority for award will take into consideration projects within a half mile of a bus stop (NFTA or University at Buffalo) or within a mile of the NFTA light-rail station at UB South Campus. - i) Projects within a 1⁄4 mile of a NFTA or UB Bus stop; or within a 1⁄2 mile of the UB South Campus Light-Rail Station. - If additional information or clarifications are necessary, Town staff will reach out to Applicants for additional details. - 2.
+PRELIMINARY GRANT AWARDS.
+Up to 6 applications will be selected for award from the Project Feasibility in this application round. - Successful Homeowners will be required to execute the ADU Pilot Program Agreement and any other forms that must be executed in order to move to design stage. - 3.
+ENVIRONMENTAL REVIEW.

-C. Expected Project Cost & Financial Assistance: Priority for award will focus on projects that can be developed under the grant maximums (without additional assistance) or where applicants can demonstrate their ability to fund the gap for construction (up to 10 points).

-- i) Projects that can be constructed under the maximum award of \$125,000, including soft costs (10 points). - ii) For projects expected to be over the maximum grant award of \$125,000, including soft costs: - a.
-Owner-applicants' household income is under 80% Area Median Income and the property has enough equity to qualify for Amherst's Homeowner Rehabilitation Program 0% Loan for gap financing (5 points). - b.
-Owner-applicants who can demonstrate enough savings or qualification for other financing tools to meet the projects gap (10 points).

-D. Affordable Tenancy: Additional points will be awarded to projects that house tenants/households that are considered low-to-moderate income or a vulnerable population.
-This criteria differs from Occupancy and Affordability scoring in that it expects affordable units to be directed/marketed to tenants in need of affordable housing, if rental income will be generated (20 points).

-- i) Projects where the ADU rent is established within affordable thresholds (B.ii above), and the Owner(s) commit to submit annual documentation confirming unit occupancy is housing a: - a.
-Low-to-Moderate income households (under 80% AMI); or - b.
-Person(s) over the age of 65 or considered disabled.

-E. Proximity to Public Transportation: Additional Points will be awarded for proposed projects within a half mile of a bus stop (NFTA or University at Buffalo) or within a mile of the NFTA light-rail station at UB South Campus (5 points).

-i) Projects within a 1⁄4 mile of a NFTA or UB Bus stop; or within a 1⁄2 mile of the UB South Campus Light-Rail Station.

-\\If additional information or clarifications are necessary in order to properly score the application, Town staff will reach out to Applicants for additional details.

-2. PRELIMINARY GRANT AWARDS.
-Up to 8 applications will be selected for award (approx. 4 for New ADUs and 4 for Rehabilitated ADUs) from the Project Feasibility scoring in each application round.

-Successful Homeowners will be required to attend an Awardee Pre-Design Meeting to review and ask questions on the Program Process, environmental review requirements, ADU Pilot Program Agreement, Restrictive Covenant, and any other forms that must be executed in order to move to design stage.

-3. ENVIRONMENTAL REVIEW.
 Town Planning Department staff must undertake environmental reviews prior to expenditure of funds on selected projects.
-Environmental review will include State criteria, Amherst SEQR requirements, and possibly Federal NEPA requirements (if HUD loan funds are involved).

-If select environmental conditions are found the project may be considered in-eligible and the homeowner agreement will be terminated, OR corrective actions may be incorporated into the ADU Scope-of-Work to correct the environmental conditions (i.e. removal of asbestos containing materials).
+Environmental review will include State criteria, Amherst SEQR requirements, and possibly Federal NEPA requirements if required. - If select environmental conditions are found the project may be considered in-eligible and the homeowner agreement will be terminated, OR corrective actions may be incorporated into the ADU Scope-of-Work to correct the environmental conditions (i.e. removal of asbestos containing materials). - 4.
+DESIGN.
+Upon successful completion of environmental reviews, each awardee must hire a local licensed architect to develop design documents for the ADU, manage the appropriate zoning approval process, and prepare the construction drawings and bid specifications.
+Architects can be hired from the Town-provided list or utilize a previously obtained architect. - A. Architectural: After an initial consult design meeting, the architect will prepare a schematic design where homeowners will be allowed up to 4 rounds of revisions prior to final sign-off. - i) "By-right" Zoning Projects Following sign-off on the final design by the homeowner, construction drawings and specifications will be prepared.

-\A summary of the environmental review categories can be found on the Program's website, as well as a description of common elements discovered and their typical corrective fixes.

-4. DESIGN.
-Upon successful completion of environmental review, each awardee will be assigned a pre-qualified local architect to work with to develop design documents.

-A. Architectural: After an initial consult design meeting, the architect will prepare a schematic design where homeowners will be allowed up to 4 rounds of revisions prior to final sign-off.

-- i) "By-right" Zoning Projects Following sign-off on the final design by the homeowner, construction drawings and specifications will be prepared. - ii) Special Use Permit Zoning Projects Following sign-off on the final design by the homeowner, the architect will prepare an application to the Amherst Zoning Board of Appeals (ZBA).
+- ii) Special Use Permit Zoning Projects Following sign-off on the final design by the homeowner, the architect will prepare an application to the Amherst Zoning Board of Appeals (ZBA).
 Revisions or additional conditions may be requested by the ZBA in order to grant the Special Use Permit.
-If so, a secondary sign-off on the revised plans may be necessary by the homeowner.

-B. Other Technical Needs/Components: Other technical components of development will be prepared as necessary to aid design or construction (depending on project type), such as a property survey; soil borings; engineered beam/load calculations; easement research; concrete testing; etc.
+If so, a secondary sign-off on the revised plans may be necessary by the homeowner. - B. Other Technical Needs/Components: Other technical components of development will be prepared as necessary to aid design or construction (depending on project type), such as a property survey; soil borings; engineered beam/load calculations; easement research; concrete testing; etc. Technical components/services are expected to be subcontracted by the Architect as necessary.